wongjo/CourseProject/README.md

 ## Process

+1. Get the list of activities.
+2. Get the list of subjects.
-For both the test and train datasets, produce an interim dataset:
+3. For both the test and train datasets, produce an interim dataset:
-Extract the mean and standard deviation features (listed in CodeBook.md, section 'Extracted Features').
-This is the values table.
-Get the list of activities.
-Put the activity labels (not numbers) into the values table.
+**3. Put the activity labels (not numbers) into the interim dataset.
-Get the list of subjects.
-Put the subject IDs into the values table.
+**3. Put the subject IDs into the interim dataset.
-Join the test and train interim datasets.
+4. Join the test and train interim datasets.
-Put each variable on its own row.
+5. Extract the mean and standard deviation features.
+This is the selected dataset.
-Rejoin the entire table, keying on subject/acitivity pairs, applying the mean function to each vector of values in each subject/activity pair.
+6. Split the selected dataset, applying the mean function to each vector of values in each subject/activity pair.
 This is the clean dataset.
-Write the clean dataset to disk.
+7. Write the clean dataset to disk.